srky420/capstone-django/README.md

 Complexity of this project can be summarized in following points:
 - Making external API calls and ensuring consistent response to backend for proper unit testing and to frontend for proper data display and error handling.
-- Designing appropriate suscription model for storing user subscriptions and retreiving subscriptions to make API calls for news articles.
+- Designing appropriate subscription model for storing user subscriptions and retreiving subscriptions to make API calls for news articles.
 - Designing user model and authentication forms using Django's auth forms.
 - Setting up Django mail system as well as creating user verification and password reset emails.
 - Ensuring timed-token generation and parsing for email verification requests and password reset requests.